Servian Wall: History

 The wall is named after the sixth Roman King, Servius Tullius.
 The literary tradition stating that there was some type of defensive wall or earthen works that encircled the city of Rome dating to the 6th century BC has been found to be false.
-The main extent of the Servian Wall was built in the early 4th century, during what is known as the Roman Republic.
+The main extent of the Servian Wall was built in the early 4th century BC, during what is known as the Roman Republic.

 Construction

-The Servian Wall was originally built from large blocks of Cappellaccio tuff (a volcanic rock made from ash and rock fragments that are ejected during a volcanic eruption) that was quarried from Alban Hills volcanic complex.
+The Servian Wall was originally built from large blocks of Cappellaccio tuff (a volcanic rock made from ash and rock fragments that are ejected during a volcanic eruption) that was quarried from the Alban Hills volcanic complex.
 This initial wall of Cappellaccio tuff was partially damaged and in need of restoration by the late 390s (either because of rapid disintegration or damage sustained after the Sack of Rome in 390 BC).
 These reparations were done using the superior Grotta Oscura tuff which had become available after the Romans had defeated Veii in the 390s.
 This tuff was quarried by the vanquished Veientines.
 In addition to the tuff blocks, some sections of the structure incorporated a deep fossa, or a ditch, in front of the wall, as a means to effectively heighten the wall.
 This second iteration of the wall containing Grotta Oscura tuff is dated by Livy to have been completed in 378 BC.

 Along part of the topographically weaker Northern perimeter was an agger, a defensive ramp of earth that was built up along the inside of the Servian Wall.
 This effectively thickened the wall and also gave the defenders of Rome a base to stand while repelling an attack.
 The wall was also outfitted with defensive war engines, including catapults.

 Usage

 The Servian Wall was maintained through the end of the Late Republic and into the Roman Empire.
 By this time, Rome had already begun to outgrow the original boundaries of the Servian Wall.

 The Servian Wall became unnecessary as Rome became well protected by the ever-expanding strength of the field armies of the Republic and of the later Empire.
-As the city continued to grow and prosper, Rome was essentially unwalled for the first three centuries of the Empire.
+As the city continued to grow and prosper, Rome was essentially without a border wall for the first three centuries of the Empire.
 Expanding domestic structures simply incorporated existing wall sections into their foundations, an example of which survives in the Auditorium of Maecenas.
 When German tribes made further incursions along the Roman frontier in the 3rd century AD, Emperor Aurelian had the larger Aurelian Walls built to protect the city of Rome.